| | |

 Here is how to fix it: While the cookies are hot, gently press the tops with a large flat cookie spatula to flatten the bubbles.

-Or you can try and use a fork and prick method.
+Or you can try to use a fork and the prick method.
 Prick the dough in the middle of the cookie before baking.
-Some say this helps excessive air escape during the baking.
+This can help excessive air escape during the baking.

-They keep for 2-3 weeks when stored in an airtight container.
+They keep for 2-3 weeks, stored in an airtight container.

-Yes, you can use inverted sugar syrup in the cookie dough.
-Invert sugar syrup is hygroscopic, able to draw moisture from the air, keeping baked goods fresher for longer.
+I often use inverted sugar syrup.
+Invert sugar syrup is hygroscopic and able to draw moisture from the air, keeping baked goods fresher for longer.
 Use one tablespoon for each batch of this recipe.

-Yes, cookie dough, baked, or unbaked cookies can be frozen for 3 months.
+Yes, you can freeze baked or unbaked cookies for 3 months.

-There are several cookie icing recipes you can use to decorate cookies.
+There are several cookie icing recipes you can use to decorate cookies, from royal icing and glaze to fondant and crusting buttercream.

 Cut Out Sugar Cookie Recipe